De La Salle Lady Spikers volleyball: History

 In 2017, the Lady Spikers finished with an 11–3 win-loss elimination record gaining a twice to beat advantage in the Final Four Series.
-The Lady Spikers faced the Lady Tigresses and won in four sets bringing them to another finals appearance against arch rival ADMU Lady Eagles.
+The Lady Spikers faced the Lady Tigresses and won in four sets bringing them to another finals appearance against arch rival Ateneo Lady Eagles.
 The Lady Spikers were able to sweep the Best of Three Finals Series winning in four sets in Game 1 and five sets in Game 2, making them back-to-back champions.
 Kim Fajardo was awarded UAAP Season 79 Best Setter and Best Server, Dawn Macandili was awarded with UAAP Season 79 Best Receiver and Majoy Baron as UAAP Season 79 MVP.
 Desiree Cheng was named the Finals MVP.
 In 2018, the Lady Spikers achieved their third 3-peat after sweeping FEU in the Finals.
 Dawn Macandili was awarded the Finals MVP.

+In 2023, the Lady Spikers won their 12th UAAP championship title in the Season 85 women's volleyball tournament.
+Angel Canino became the second rookie to be named Season MVP and Rookie of the Year after Mhicaela Belen, and Marionne Alba was named Finals MVP.

-In the girls' division, the Junior Lady Spikers represented by De La Salle-Zobel, have won a league best ten (10) titles which include a 5-peat from UAAP Seasons 57 to 61 and a 3-peat from Seasons 73 to 75.
+In the girls' division, the Junior Lady Spikers represented by De La Salle Santiago Zobel School, have won a league best 10 titles which include a 5-peat from UAAP Seasons 57 to 61 and a 3-peat from Seasons 73 to 75.
 Junior Lady Spiker stalwarts Kim Kianna Dy and Juniors MVP Andie Narciso matched the 3-peat feat of their senior counterparts.
 In UAAP Season 81, the Junior Lady Spikers won their 10th championship and ended NU's four-year reign.

+Aside from the UAAP, the Lady Spikers also participate in other tournaments.
+The Lady Spikers are 4-peat Champions of the PVF National Inter-Collegiate Volleyball Tournament nailing the 8th, 9th, 10th & 11th editions of the tournament.
+They won three successive Shakey's V-League titles – Second Conference of Season 1 in 2004, First Conference of Season 2 in 2005, and First Conference of Season 3 in 2006.
+They also participated in the Philippine University Games, having won four championships with the 2025 title being the latest.
+The Lady Spikers also won the Shakey's Super League National Invitationals tournament in 2023.